rubickcz/dotfiles/README.md

 ```
 git clone <repo_url> ~/.password_store
 ```

-TODO: bash private
-#### Mouse/touchpad settings
+#### Private .bashrc
-If you are not satisfied with mouse behavior, you can customize it in `~/.xinitrc`.
+You can add/copy your private aliases and settings to `~/.private_bashrc`.

 ## Post install (machine specific)
-Following steps are for specific machines only.
+Following steps are for my specific machines only.
 #### Marshadow
 Enable `hdparm` command to be launched via sudo without password by adding this line via `visudo`:
 ```